 Building Skills - Parents have opportunities to improve education and employment status.
-Community Education programs are identified that will help parents to prepare for employment, such as: basic adult education, vocational training, and employment counseling.
+Community Education programs are identified to help parents prepare for employment, they offer: basic adult education, vocational training, and employment counseling.
 Community Literacy programs are also identified and parents can be referred for training.